 Stortorget 18, Gamla Stan, Stockholm

-A very popular Bistro in the Nybrogatan neighbourhood, this restaurant offers a new take on traditional Swedish food, combining it with Mediterranean inspired cooking.
+A very popular Bistro in the Nybrogatan neighbourhood, Nybrogatan 38 is one of the best places to eat in Stockholm, offering a new take on traditional Swedish food – combining it with Mediterranean inspired cooking.
 It’s also said to offer the best Köttbullar in town (meatballs and gravy to me and you).
 Filled with young professionals, it gets busy in the evenings, so be sure to visit over lunch time when things are a little quieter.

 Nybrogatan 38, 114 40 Stockholm

 Offering first-class vegetarian food with views over Stockholm’s beautiful skyline, this inventive restaurant recently won Lonely Planet’s ‘Top Choice’ award for places to eat in Stockholm.
 If you need a little break from meatballs and gravy, and want to experience an incredible view, then head here.

 Hermans, Fjallgatan 23B 116 28 Stockholm

 The name of this restaurant, from the word grönsaker (meaning vegetables, or quite literally ‘green things’) is another great place to enjoy veggie food at its best.
 A restaurant where ‘season and local availability rule’, you can be sure that anything you eat here is not only fresh, but delicious and constantly evolving.

 This place is worth visiting just to witness its incredible interior, designed by Spanish designer Lázaro Rosa-Violán.
 A mix of antique furniture and raw industrial edge, it’s easily one of the best places to eat in Stockholm.
 Sat within a four-storey town house, diners can enjoy a real eclectic mix of food, including Peruvian chicken and grilled fillet of arctic char.
 A little pricey, but worth it.